cyril/r_spec-clone.rb/docs/index.md

 * instance methods are prefixed with `#`, class methods with `.`.

 To establish certain contexts — think _empty array_ versus _array with elements_ — the `context` method may be used to communicate this to the reader.
-Its behavior is slightly different from `describe` because each `context` runs its tests in isolation, so side effects caused by testing do not propagate out of contexts.

 ### Expectations